wolfgangwarneke/walkingbasslinegenerator/README.md

 - user interface
 - demo audio synthesis

-Current status: first stage helpers are in progress for basic note systems and relation to the bass instrument range
+Current status: first stage - Building-block helpers are in complete for basic note systems and relation to the bass instrument range.
+A messy implentation which outputs triads over a 12-bar blues has been achieved, but will need to be redesigned.